MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

 ---
-title: "Use the Readiness Toolkit to assess application compatibility for Office 365 ProPlus" ms.author: danbrown
+title: "Use the Readiness Toolkit to assess application compatibility for Microsoft 365 Apps" ms.author: danbrown
 author: DHB-MSFT
 manager: laurawi